-Over the last week I have see multiply cases where I have recommeded the SAP CPI tool over SAP PI/PO.
+A common question is do you recommend the SAP Cloud Integration (CPI) tool over SAP PI/PO.
 I was asked why when to select what and why.

 There is no right or wrong in the selection of the platforms.
 For some, the opposite can be a good solution.
 It all depends on the situation, your future roadmap, investments, and regulations.
 I have just tried to select the scenarios and cases where it makes sense.

-I’m most new integrations should be created in SAP CPI.
-SAP PI/PO may be better if it is simple integration where you can process a message and deliver it to one or more receivers without having to do other than map it.
-And the mapping can be achieved in standard SAP PI way, without creating modules.
+I know most new integrations should be created in SAP Cloud Integration (CPI).
+SAP PI/PO may be better if it is simple integration where you can process a message and deliver it to one or more receivers without having to do anything other than map it.
+And the mapping can be achieved in the standard SAP PI way, without creating modules.

 SAP PI/PO strong side

 SAP PI/PO has been around for 15+ year and is a really solid platform for creating integration.
-There is about 10.000 installations of the platform.
+There are about 10.000+ installations of the platform.

 - It is really good for point to point(s) connection, where it is asynchronous or synchronous.